wgwhitecoding/CanDo/README.md

 - **Search histories**: Review and manage search histories to monitor user activity and search patterns.

 ## Sites
-- **Sites**: Manage different sites and domains that are associated with your project.
+- **Sites**: Manage different sites and domains that are associated with the project.

 ## Social Accounts
 - **Social accounts**: Manage user accounts authenticated via social platforms.